UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 - Deploy G6 Pro Bullet cameras at dimly lit shipping/receiving areas (the 1/1.2" sensor excels here)

-- New in 2026: The G6 PTZ ($399) is now the go-to for large open spaces—at $80 less than the Pro Bullet, it offers 10x hybrid zoom and active tracking
+- New in 2026: The G6 PTZ ($399) is well-suited for large open spaces—at $80 less than the Pro Bullet, it offers 10x hybrid zoom and active tracking

 - Factor in extended cable runs and industrial-grade network infrastructure